rubybrown101/codewordsstudio/SKO1/week6/README.md

 **Code of the week**

-This week we developed our work with type.
-We were taught how to add blocks of text and how apply it to basic mathematic formulas to make it move around the screen.
+This week we worked on our work with type.
+We were taught how to add blocks of text and how apply it to basic mathematic formulas to make the type move around the screen.
+This was really exciting as our work is slowely starting to develop from the very basic skills!
+Below is a sketch I developed from the one we made with Karen in class.

 ![](roundwego.gif)